Landshut tips

 After this entertaining lunch break, we continue our tour of St. Martin's Church and discover a magnificent Gothic side entrance, a small chapel and other memorial stones for notables and dignitaries of the city of Landshut.

-The Wittelsbacher on the facade of the landscape house
+The facade of the landscaped house is striking.

 On our way back to the parking lot, we pass the remains of the old city wall and a house in a small side street where the building guilds once went about their work.